Skip to main content

 Social workers in nonprofit leadership roles are uniquely positioned to bring about community change.
 As mission-driven organizations, nonprofits provide ideal platforms for identifying specific issues affecting a community and creating targeted programs to address them.
 While no single path exists to become a nonprofit leader, social workers can develop relevant skills that prepare them for such roles through advanced degree programs that emphasize leadership.

-Tulane University’s Online Doctorate in Social Work prepares students to manage community-focused initiatives.
-Social work professionals interested in building a nonprofit organization or transitioning into a leadership role at an existing agency can build their skills through the DSW program’s remote learning opportunities, which offer the flexibility working professionals require to advance their careers.
+The Online Doctorate in Social Work at Tulane University prepares students to manage community-focused initiatives.
+Social work professionals interested in building a nonprofit organization or transitioning into a leadership role at an existing agency can build their skills through the DSW program’s remote learning opportunities, which offer the flexibility that working professionals require to advance their careers.

 The importance of leadership in nonprofit organizations cannot be overstated.
 Nonprofit organizations engage with broader public issues to address the social services needs of individuals.
-While a social worker interacting with clients individually might assist with program applications or provide counseling, those who lead community organizations concentrate on the underlying causes of social problems, such as economic inequality,unemployment, housing policies, drug laws, and structural and environmental issues that disproportionately affect marginalized groups.
+While social workers interacting with clients individually might assist with program applications or provide counseling, those who lead community organizations concentrate on the underlying causes of social problems, such as economic inequality, unemployment, housing policies, drug laws, and structural and environmental issues that disproportionately affect marginalized groups.

 Effecting systemic change — work sometimes described as macro social work — requires leaders with the training to implement, manage, and evaluate complex programs as well as the knowledge and experience to influence public policy.